JohnySeven/TWatchSKDesigner/README.md

 BAS: write this after Jan gets the first version ready to release.

 ## Installing TWatchSK
 After you install Designer, the first thing you'll want to use it for is to install TWatchSK onto your T-WATCH-2020.
-(If you think you'd like to contribute to the development of TWatchSK, [click here] BAS: link to the document that tells, briefly, how to fork and clone the project.)
 The following steps will guide you through the process.

 NOTE: You must be connected to the Internet for this to work, as everything that's installed is coming from somewhere online, not from your computer.